qruddy/SEED-Lab/Mini Project/README.md

 Mini Project Marker Detection.pdf - Document describing the marker detection schemes

 ArduinoLocalization - Arduino code that controls the speed and the direction of the motor rotation using its built-in encoder.

+project-board.md - Document describing each team member and their role in the project.